Latest News

 BREATHING ROOM

-Tim Duy, chief U.S. economic advisor at SGH Macro Advisors says that the employment cycle bottomed around summer or fall last year.
-He says that the labor market has "likely become durably stronger."
+Tim Duy is the chief U.S. economic advisor at SGH Macro Advisors.
+He says that employment cyclical bottomed around summer or fall last year.
+He says that the labor market has "likely turned durable stronger."

 Duy points out the JOLTS report from last year as an indicator.
-More job openings usually lead to increased hiring, which in turn should encourage people to leave their jobs, creating more openings.
+More job openings usually lead to increased hiring, which in turn should encourage people to leave their jobs, thereby creating more positions.

-It would help the labor market move again, and get it out of an "unusual" and "uncomfortable" equilibrium as former Fed Chair Jerome Powell described it in April.
+The labor market would be able to move again, and it would no longer be in its "unusual" and "uncomfortable", as the former Fed chair Jerome Powell described it in April.

-Kevin Warsh, Powell's replacement, may find that the job market is in a good spot at this time.
-The employment growth is 'picking up', which reduces the pressure on interest rates to drop, but not fast enough to raise inflation concerns.
+Kevin Warsh, Powell's successor, may find that the job market is in a good place right now.
+The employment growth is 'picking up', which reduces the pressure on interest rates to be lowered, but not fast enough to raise inflation concerns.

-The U.S. is experiencing an increase in inflation pressures, but not because of wages, but rather due to the energy crisis, tariffs, and other supply-related issues.
-The average annual earnings?growth trend has been lower for the past three years.
-With inflation nearing 4%, it is now a negative growth.
+The U.S. is experiencing an increase in inflation pressures, but not because of wages, but due to the energy crisis, tariffs, and other supply-related issues.
+The average?annual growth in earnings has been declining for the past three years.
+With inflation now approaching 4%, there is a negative real growth in earnings.

-There are still many reasons to be concerned about the possibility that a labor market which is "low hire and low fire" could turn into one where "no hiring, all fire".
-There are many reasons to be concerned, including the global energy crisis that is still in progress, the fear of an AI bubble, and the unknown effects of this new technology.
+In spite of all this, it is still possible that the labor market "low hire, high fire" could turn into "no hiring, 100% fire".
+There are many reasons to be concerned, including the global energy crisis that is still in progress, the fear of an AI bubble, and the unknowable impact of new technology on the job market.

 There are reasons to be hopeful.
 Will Friday's report on employment be another?